 Preview: Bradford Park Avenue v Harriers

-The referee today will be Matthew Dicicco from North Riding.
-This will be his first time in charge of a Harriers game.
+Refereeing the game will be Richard Aspinall from Lancashire.
+This will be his second time in charge of a Harriers game having done the 1-0 defeat at Stockport last season.